Skip to content

 Measure the position of the outlet carefully.
 We recommend removing the outlet faceplate and cutting a rectangular hole in the panel.
 Use a utility knife to cut through the felt and a jigsaw to cut through the slats.
 Once the panel is installed, you can use "box extenders" to bring the outlet forward so the faceplate sits flush against the new wood slats.

-Ceiling Installation Guidelines
+Ceiling Installation Guide

 For ceiling work, we recommend a two-person team.
 Use a high-tack adhesive and ensure you are driving screws into the ceiling joists.
 The 15mm AcuFelt™ provides an excellent grip for screws, but the mechanical connection to the joists is mandatory for safety.
 If the joists do not align with your panel placement, you may need to install a sub-frame of timber batons first.